yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager-cli.md

 ### --delimiter

-Default: “\t” (tab); can be changed to comma(,), pipe(|) or any other character.
+Default: '\t' (tab); can be changed to comma(,), pipe(|) or any other character.

 ### –-has-header

-This argument is to be specified only for csv file type.
+This argument is to be specified only for CSV file type.

-Default: false; change to true if the csv file contains column names as a header.
+Default: false; change to true if the CSV file contains column names as a header.

 ## SSL Connectivity